 Samantha has been twice recognised as a finalist in the Women’s Agenda Leadership Awards.
 She has been selected as a delegate for the Australia India Youth Dialogue, and was also nominated for a Pride of Australia Medal.
-She is a Goodwill ambassador for World Vision and the Royal Flying Doctor Service, using her platform to bring awareness to these causes.
-She is also a proud AIA Vitality Ambassador – a personalised, science-backed health and wellbeing program that supports every day Australians to make healthier lifestyle choices.
+She is a Goodwill ambassador for World Vision and is a proud AIA Vitality Ambassador – a personalised, science-backed health and wellbeing program that supports every day Australians to make healthier lifestyle choices.
 She was a competitor on the TV show Survivor where she met her partner Mark Wales.
 They welcomed Harry, their first child, in 2018.

 - First female and youngest person to complete Racing the Planet’s 4 Deserts Grand Slam in one calendar year (2010)